 - Was the child abused while being Looked After by the local authority?

-- Does one or more agency or professional consider that its concerns were not taken sufficiently seriously, or acted upon appropriately, by another?
+- Does one or more agency or practitioner consider that its concerns were not taken sufficiently seriously, or acted upon appropriately, by another?

 - Does the case indicate that there may be failings in one or more aspects of the local operation of formal safeguarding children procedures, which go beyond the handling of this case?